-Policies Regarding Travel and Conference Attendance Conference Attendance Overview
+Policies Regarding Travel and Conference Attendance

+Conference Attendence Overview

 Conference experiences are facilitated and partially funded by the university in order to provide a significant impact on your educational experience and aid your introduction to the broader field and community of colleagues in M/CFT.
 Some funds are made available for student travel (policies specific to receiving funds can be found in the next section).
-In order to receive a reimbursement of travel expenses, you must submit a short write up of your experience to the Program Director Jason Whiting (jason.whiting@byu.edu) and your major professor within two weeks from the last day of the conference.
+In order to receive a reimbursement of travel expenses, you must submit a short write up of your experience to the Program Director Roy Bean (roy\bean@byu.edu) and your major professor within two weeks from the last day of the conference.
 Additionally, this write up is to show accountability for the support you received to attend the conference by demonstrating substantial involvement in conference activities.
-The write up should include a summary of other activities like classes you attended and networking you accomplished.
+The write up should include a summary of other activities like classes you attended and networking you 77 | MFT Handbook 2023 accomplished.
+We encourage all students to attend UAMFT, which the program will cover.